-FUNCTION COMMAND DISPLAY/OPTIONS ON/OFF Press 🕑 and release Unit will immediately turn ON or OFF Toggle lights Press and release to leave interior light on for 3 hours Glass door wine captains and beverage centers only.
-Adjust refrigerator temperature Push 🛆 or 🗢 and release When the "F" or "C" in the display is flashing, push $\square$ or $\bigtriangledown$ to adjust the set point temperature.
-View temperature in unit Push $\square$ and $\bigtriangledown$ and release the together The display will flash and then toggle from set point to temperature in unit.
+FUNCTION COMMAND DISPLAY/OPTIONS ON/OFF Press and release Unit will immediately turn ON or OFF Toggle lights Press and release 💥 to leave interior light on for 3 hours Glass door wine captains and beverage centers only.
+Adjust refrigerator set point Push and release 🛆 or 🗢 When the "F" or "C" in the display is flashing, use \square or \square to adjust the set point temperature.
+View temperature in unit Push and release the △ and together The display will flash and then toggle from set point to temperature in unit.
 Toggle between F/C Hold the $rightarrow$ and $rightarrow$ for five seconds The display will change units.